 Virtual Recreation Center

 Welcome to the City of Dublin Parks and Community Services Department Virtual Recreation Center!
 This is an unprecedented time for all of us, but the City of Dublin Parks and Community Services Department is still your go-to resource for staying healthy, happy, and connected!
-We’ve provided a list of activities and resources to keep you active and healthy during this Shelter-in-Place Order.
+We’ve provided a list of activities and resources to keep you active and healthy during the current health orders.
 Please make sure to practice safe social distancing while enjoying activities provided.

 This page will be updated regularly with more activities and resources.
 You can also follow us on Facebook @DublinPCS or Instagram @DublinREC for new updates.
 Please note that we do not endorse, collect payment on behalf of, or receive funds to advertise any of the third-party sites or services referenced on this page.

 If you have a great resource to share, please email us at firstname.lastname@example.org.

 "Dogs of Dublin" Public Art Piece Virtual Unveiling